donquixote/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

   _resource path_ is not certain to exist in the _scheme_.

-- **conforming autoloader**: PHP autoloader code that implements follows these definitions and attempts to inlcude the correct _resource path_ based on a valid _fully qualified class name_.
+- **conforming autoloader**: PHP autoloader code that implements follows these definitions and attempts to include the correct _resource path_ based on a valid _fully qualified class name_.